 A memory mapped interconnect system may contain several nodes sharing a global memory structure.
 Interrupts may be used for synchronization.
-Interrupts are a fast way of notifying another node that something has occurred and you will learn how to use them in the "Interrupts" chapter starting on page 32.
+Interrupts are a fast way of notifying another node that something has occurred and you will learn how to use them in the "Interrupts" chapter starting on page 37.

-Finally, the "Advanced Features" chapter starting on page 37, deals with things like managing events and checking for data transfer errors.
+Finally, the "Advanced" chapter starting on page 42, deals with things like managing events and checking for data transfer errors.

-It is recommended to keep the SISCI API Functional Specification at hand when reading this guide.
+We recommend keeping the SISCI API Functional Specification at hand when reading this guide.
 In particular, the specification will be useful as a reference for function prototypes and for the list of possible errors generated by a function call.